JakeWharton/jakewharton.com/_posts/2020-02-19-removing-google-as-a-single-point-of-failure.md

  * Daily snapshots retained for one month.
  * Monthly snapshots retained for one year.

 This policy is a hedge against any deleted or changed file.
-The simplicity `cd`-ing into the hidden `.zfs` directory means these older copies are easily browsed, if ever needed.
+The simplicity of `cd`-ing into the hidden `.zfs` directory means these older copies are easily browsed, if ever needed.

 ### Data Replication